2/4 Profile Applied to Business and Marketing — What I Now Do Differently

 This creates what I call "the 2/4 paradox"—you need substantial alone time to develop your gifts, yet your success depends on your connections with others.

-Current day marketing tells us to be visible, consistent, and always available on social media.
-To network with strangers, send cold outreach emails and slide into people's DMs with unsolicited messages and create a membership program for recurring income.
-But as 2/4s, this approach is not just exhausting—it's energetically wrong.
+Current marketing wisdom tells us to be visible, consistent, and always available on social media.
+To network with strangers, send cold outreach emails, slide into people's DMs, and create membership programmes for recurring income.
+But as 2/4s:

 • We're not meant to network with strangers constantly—our strength lies in deepening existing relationships